wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

    no guidance for this process.

 1. This document describes a particular class of narrowly-scoped DP policies.
    Other, more sophisticated policies are possible.
-[TODO: Add citations.]
+[TODO: Add citations.
+Here we're thinking of things like DPrio, which may be more appropriate to specify as DAP report extensions.]

 1. The mechanisms described in {{mechanisms}} are intended for use beyond DAP/VDAF.
 However, this document does not describe general-purpose DP